 So you can, quite literally, see where your money goes if you spend the extra on a Fire TV Stick 4K.

-In our Firet TV Stick 4K review, we said the Fire Stick 4K produced "a really sharp and detailed image," which was "terrifically bright and vibrant, too."
-It's not quite up there with the likes of a the best 4K Blu-ray player, however, due to a touch of judder and a lack of bright detail.
-Nevertheless, "this is a really impressive picture that far surpasses the prevailing stick standard," we concluded.
+In our Fire TV Stick 4K review, we said the Fire Stick 4K produces "a really sharp and detailed image" that is "terrifically bright and vibrant, too".
+It's not quite up there with the likes of a quality 4K Blu-ray player, however, due to a touch of judder and a lack of bright detail.
+Nevertheless, "this is a really impressive picture that far surpasses the prevailing stick standard".

-It impressed us sonically, too.
-Dolby Atmos provides "room-filling sound with excellent placement of effects and real weight and drama."
-It plays well with 5.1 and stereo, too, producing "clear, fairly detailed and spacious sound regardless of the format."
+It's impressive sonically, too.
+Dolby Atmos provides "room-filling sound with excellent placement of effects and real weight and drama".
+It plays well with 5.1 and stereo, too, producing "clear, fairly detailed and spacious sound regardless of the format".
 High praise.

 The standard Fire Stick performs well at its HD resolution, too.
-HDR provides "an enjoyable picture with an easy-to-watch balance between dynamism and subtlety," we wrote in our Fire TV Stick (3rd Gen) review, while SDR content is "a punchy effort with a lot of brightness and big contrast."
-In terms of sound quality, we didn't find there was much difference between this and the 4K model.
+HDR provides "an enjoyable picture with an easy-to-watch balance between dynamism and subtlety", we wrote in our Fire TV Stick (3rd Gen) review, while SDR content is "a punchy effort with a lot of brightness and big contrast".
+In terms of sound quality, there's not much of a difference between this and the 4K model.

-We haven't reviewed the Fire TV Stick Lite yet, but given that the only difference between it and the standard model is the lack of TV controls, we'd hope to see and hear a similar level of consistency between the Lite and the standard model.
+We haven't yet reviewed the Fire TV Stick Lite but, given that the only difference between it and the standard model is the lack of TV controls, we expect a similar level of consistency between the Lite and the standard model.

 - These are the best TV shows on Amazon Prime Video.

 Amazon Fire TV Stick Lite vs Fire TV Stick (3rd Gen) vs Fire TV Stick 4K: verdict